Netify - Data Stream Socket

 Getting Started with Live Data Streams

-If you haven't already done so, please start with the getting started introduction for instructions on how to get an environment with the Netify Agent up and running.
+If you haven't already done so, please start with the installation guide for instructions on how to get an environment with the Netify Agent up and running.
 Once ready, we can use some shell tools to connect to netifyd and display the JSON encoded payloads.
 First, we need to install the shell utilities:

 Linux Command